Adeyemi0/Safe-Route-Planner/README.md

 python app.py
 ```

-The application will be available at `http://localhost:5000`
+The application will be available at `http://localhost:5000` for flask and `http://localhost:8501` for streamlit

 ## Getting a Google Maps API Key